 To be eligible for a First Aid at Work Certificate, you need to be at least 16 years old and have completed the 3-day FAW training course.

 To get your FAW Certificate, you need to complete the required training.

 ✅ Complete the FAW Training Course

 The training course runs over 3 days and you will be assessed on your knowledge.
 This can vary depending on your training provider.

-Your knowledge will be assessed at various points on the course through written exams.
-How these are set varies between training providers.
-There will also be on-going practical assessments which require your consistent involvement in the FAW Training.
+Your knowledge will be assessed at various points on the course through written exams and how these are set varies between training providers.

 The First Aid at Work Certificate comes as part of the FAW Training Course.
 This means that there is no additional cost to obtain the certificate, as the price is already factored into the training cost.